2024 Mannheim stabbing

 On 31 May 2024 at 11:34 a.m., a mass stabbing took place at a rally hosted by the counter-jihad and Islam critic group, Citizens' Movement Pax Europa (BPE) in the market square in Mannheim, Baden-Württemberg, Germany.
-Six people were injured, including controversial activist Michael Stürzenberger, the main speaker at the rally, who was the intended target of the attack.
+Six people were injured, including activist Michael Stürzenberger, the main speaker at the rally, who was the intended target of the attack.
 Police officer Rouven Laur, assigned as security for the event, died from stab wounds to the neck two days later.
 The attack was stopped when the attacker, 25-year-old Afghan national Sulaiman Ataee, was shot and injured by another police officer.

 The investigation determined that the stabbing was carried out with Islamist motives, which were affirmed by the perpetrator.
 Ataee issued a confession in court that he carried out the attack to kill critics of Islam and "supposed infidels".
 On 16 September 2025, Ataee was convicted of murder and dangerous bodily harm, and sentenced to life imprisonment.

 Stabbing

 The BPE rally was held in Mannheim's market square where Michael Stürzenberger was supposed to give a speech.
 A third party happened to be livestreaming on YouTube at the time.
 Footage from the event showed the suspect watching the scene for around 15 minutes.

 The incident started at around 11:34 am, while Stürzenberger prepared for the event.
-The attacker took out a knife from a waist bag and ran towards Stürzenberger when he was on his own.
+Ataee took out a knife from a waist bag and ran towards Stürzenberger when he was on his own.
 Someone shouted a warning to alert Stürzenberger, with two BPE supporters, Konrad Schneider from Ortenau and Jony L., an Iraqi Aramean, running over to fend off the attack.
 Schneider was stabbed numerous times in the leg.

-The attacker went after Stürzenberger again, wrestling him to the ground and stabbing him several times.
-At least four people attempted to pull the attacker away, many of whom yelled "(put) the knife away!".
-Jony L. grabbed the attacker's right hand which was holding the knife.
+Ataee went after Stürzenberger again, wrestling him to the ground and stabbing him several times.
+At least four people attempted to pull Ataee away, many of whom yelled "(put) the knife away!".
+Jony L. grabbed Ataee's right hand which was holding the knife.
 Another BPE volunteer, Paul Z., was stabbed in the upper arm while visitor Moritz H. was stabbed in the knee.
-A passerby, Torsten K. joined the effort and apparently confusing L. for the attacker, the passerby began repeatedly hitting him from behind.
-The action caused L. to lose his grip, causing the attacker to break free and stab L. three times in the back.
+A passerby, Torsten K., joined the effort and apparently confusing Jony L. for Ataee, Torsten K. began repeatedly hitting Jony L. from behind.
+The action caused Jony L. to lose his grip, causing Ataee to break free and stab Jony L. three times in the back.

 At this point, officers of a police squad, deployed for event security, reached the scene.
 The squad leader, 29-year-old Rouven Laur, threw the mistaken passerby, Torsten K., to the ground.
-Laur then turned away from the attacker and pinned down K. by kneeling on him, allowing the attacker to run around Laur and stab him in the neck.
-Laur momentarily collapsed and another police officer then non-fatally shot the attacker.
+Laur then turned away from Ataee and pinned down K. by kneeling on him, allowing Ataee to run around Laur and stab him in the neck.
+Laur momentarily collapsed and another police officer then non-fatally shot Ataee.
 The attack occurred within around 25 seconds.